RyanQuey/mdf/README.md

   where *mdf* is class containing useful methods used throughout the framework, *conf* contains all the value defined in the configuration file, *db* is the connection to the database and *manage* is the memory management class.
   User should not be concern with this variable unless any troubleshooting is required.

-* How to test MDF on your platform
-  * Linux
-    * install mdf code in a folder that matches your needs
-    * create the following structure under your home folder +- mdf
-         +- conf
-         +- data
-    * make sure that mongodb is running on your local machine and is accepting connection on the standard port
-    * open matlab and addpath mdf core folder <your_installation_folder>/mdf/mMDF/core
-    * run the test environment 1 script in mdf/mMDF/test
-        omdfc = testEnv1()
-      this function should instantiate the correct mdf environment for the test, populate with a test hierarchical structure and return the omdfc data structure as specified above. it uses the following configuration file mdf/mMDF/templates/mdf.conf.test.env1.xml
-    * Once the script has run successfully, you should find the omdfc variable in your matlab workspace.
-    * If you do not find omdfc defined in your workspace, you can instantiate it with the following command: omdfc = mdf.init('<your_home_folder>/mdf/conf/mdf.conf.test.env1.xml')
-    * you can now start exploring the test data from the root object that is of type subject: sbj = mdf.load(struct('mdf_type':'subject')

-  * OS X
-    *coming soon*
-  * Windows
-    *coming soon*